 The three specific recommendations being:

-1. Going through the results of the surveys and coming up with priorities, timelines and goals for responding to each one.
+1. Going through the results of the surveys and coming up with priorities, timelines, and goals for responding to each one.
 Especially starting with the low hanging fruit (easiest wins with the biggest impacts)

 2. Looking at our environmental behaviours from two angles: a) corporate policies and actions of the church (guiding church choices); and b) supporting and encouraging personal culture change and actions of individuals (guiding individual behaviours).